Collegiate-Edu-Nation/easy-ftc/README.md

 ### Download release archive

 - Each option requires that you download this repo's latest Android archive
-- Click on 'easy-ftc-release.aar' at https://github.com/collegiate-edu-nation/easy-ftc/releases
+- Click on `easy-ftc-release.aar` at https://github.com/collegiate-edu-nation/easy-ftc/releases

 ### OnBot Java